-The following forms must be filled out and signed by a parent or legal guardian in order to receive our services.
+The packet of forms below must be filled out and signed by a parent or legal guardian in order to receive our services.
 Forms should be emailed to firstname.lastname@example.org or sent by FAX to 256-761-3860.
 They may also be mailed to the address on the forms, with Attention: Outreach, Health & Clinical Services.

 Jennifer Oldenburg serves as the Lead Provider of Outreach Instructional Services for DeafBlind students.
 She has a Bachelor's of Science degree in Education from Auburn University as well as a Master's of Science degree in Teacher Education with a concentration in Visual Impairment from the University of Alabama at Birmingham.
 Jennifer taught at the Helen Keller School of Alabama for 21 years prior to moving to the DeafBlind Outreach department.